willbush/system/README.md

 hash xcape
 xcape
 ```
 Then open Session and Startup found by typing "startup" in synapse or navigating all > settings manager > sessions and startup.
-Add the xcape command to your Application Autostart tab.
+Add the following command to your Application Autostart tab: `xcape -e "Shift_L=Escape"`